AntypeC/Daaksh-AI/README.md

 **Using the chatbot** <br />
 Now that you have the repository cloned and the API key set up, you can use the chatbot to have engaging conversations.
 To start a conversation, open the "index.html" file in a web browser.
 You will see a chat interface with a message from Daaksh Raj Dhariwal.

 To send your message, type your message in the text box and press "Enter" or click the "Send" button.
 Daaksh Raj Dhariwal will answer with his own reply.
-You may continue the chat by typing and sending more messages, but Daaksh cannot recall the messages because he has Alzheimer's.
+You may continue the chat by typing and sending more messages, but Daaksh cannot recall the messages because the AI has Alzheimer's.

 The chatbot has two modes: casual and serious.
 To switch between the two modes, click the "Casual" or "Serious" button in the top right corner of the screen.
 In casual mode, the chatbot uses the Facebook Blenderbot 400M Distilled model to generate responses.
 In serious mode, the chatbot uses a different model to generate responses.